mateuszstopyra/Morswiny-Events-Web-App/README.md

 ### To Do
 - [x] Release 1.3.0 version with full hibernate connection
-- [ ] Refactor REST API logic
 - [ ] Clean testing code
 - [ ] TBA

 ### Terminal Application
-Previous repository as 1st part of the project with terminal implementation: [Terminal App](https://github.com/infoshareacademy/jjdzr1-morswiny)
+Previous repository as 1st part of the project with terminal implementation: [Terminal App](https://github.com/mateuszstopyra/Morswiny-Events-Console-App)